Scion xA Model Overview

-About the Scion xA
+Scion xA Overview

 Scion means descendant, usually of an upper class family.
 So it seems a bit odd that Toyota chose this name for its value-oriented entry-level division aimed at a youthful, spirited, and hip market.
 Actually, maybe it's not so odd, considering that the Scion nameplate traces its heritage to the strong reputation of Toyota quality build, fuel economy, and reliability.
 Toyota just wants to add a bit of aftermarket tuner cred to its lineup and expand its average consumer age beyond the 46-year-old.